Geoportail-Luxembourg/geoportailv3/README.md

 ------------------

 Checkout or copy `c2cgeoportal` in `geoportal/c2cgeoportal` and checkout the right branch.
+Then `cd geoportal/c2cgeoportal` and build it: `make docker-build` as specified on the c2cgeoportal server-side development page.

 In the `geoportal/Dockerfile` file just before the application pip install add:
 ```